Sky F1 reveal new pundit for Canadian Grand Prix

 Max Verstappen won last year’s race and while the Dutchman is one of the favourites again this year, McLaren’s Lando Norris and Ferrari’s Charles Leclerc have won races in the last month in gradual signs that Red Bull’s utter domination is ending.

+Verstappen’s team-mate Sergio Perez signed a new two-year contract with Red Bull earlier this week.

-Lewis Hamilton, who has not finished higher than sixth in eight races this year, is a seven-time winner and won his first ever F1 race in Montreal.
+Lewis Hamilton, who has not finished higher than sixth in eight races this year, is a seven-time winner in Montreal and won his first ever F1 race at the Canadian street circuit.

+Fans can watch all the action and build up to this weekend on the Sky Sports F1 channel